 Important note: The requirements listed below shall be applied uniformly to ALL students whether or not the student has previously participated in Title IV aid programs.
 All students participating in the Title IV programs will be evaluated at the end of EACH semester (summer school included, if applicable) to determine if Satisfactory Academic Progress is being maintained.

-Undergraduate students must maintain a minimum cumulative GPA of 1.70 after the 1st academic year and a cumulative GPA of 2.00 after the 2nd year until graduation.
+Undergraduate students must maintain a minimum Graduation/Retention GPA of 2.00.
 Graduate Students must maintain a cumulative GPA of 3.00.